NBKRedSpy/CardSurvival-Localization/README.md

 * Translate the SimpEnv.psv output file manually or with a translator such as translate.google.com or DeepL.com.
 	* Put the text translated from the third column into the second column.
 * Fix any errors listed in the SimpEn_Errors.txt file.
-* Convert the pipe delimited to a comma delimited SimpEn.csv.
+* Convert the pipe delimited text to a comma delimited file ./Localization/SimpEn.csv.
-	* Google Sheets: Downloading as .csv as SimpEn.csv
+	* Google Sheets: Download as .csv as SimpEn.csv
 	* Manually:  Rename to SimpEn.csv and replace all '|' characters to ','
+* Delete the SimpEn.psv and SimpEn_Errors.txt files.

 Note that this program will often need to change the mod's json files, so the entire mod folder will need to be distributed.